-Because it’s NOT easy – for most people – and we need to talk about this, normalise it, so that no one feels shitty for finding it so.
+Because it’s NOT easy – for many people – and we need to talk about this, normalise it, so that no one feels shitty for finding it so.

 3. I’m going to wash my hands and then I’ll hold the baby – you drink some tea/ use a knife AND a fork/ wave-your-arms-around-in-the-air-like-you-just-don’t-care-just-because-you-can.
 But read the situation – if the mum keeps staring with intent at the baby, ask her if she wants him/ her back.
 Some mums feel a fierce protective instinct over their new baby, and seeing someone else hold him/her can provoke anxiety, so if you’re not sure, then check.

-She might also be the mum who is surviving on bourbons dunked in thrice-microwaved tea – the last thing she needs is someone else to look after, who simultaneously makes her feel shit about her inability to adult.
+She might also be the mum who is surviving on bourbons dunked in thrice-microwaved tea – the last thing she needs is someone else to look after, who simultaneously makes her feel a bit crap about her inability to adult.

 6. I’ll make the teas.
 Not knowing where the teabags are is no excuse.
-Unless you have reason to suspect their kitchen might double up as a set for a remake of Indiana Jones: The Temple of Doom, you should be safe opening some cupboards and firkling around to find all the accoutrements you need.
+Unless you have reason to suspect their kitchen might double up as a set for Indiana Jones: The Temple of Doom, you should be safe opening some cupboards and firkling around to find everything you need.

-This manoeuvre is especially welcome should you visit in the first couple of weeks after childbirth when the mum may well have just tried 3487 different sitting positions before she is passably comfortable.
+This manoeuvre is especially welcome should you visit in the first couple of weeks after childbirth when the mum may well have just tried eleventyhundred different sitting positions before she is vaguely comfortable.

-And then has to get up to make everyone a drink.
+And then she has to get up to make everyone a drink.

 Let her sit.
 Make the tea…